Revenant70/ZenWallet/README.md

 ## Acknowledgments

-I would like to thank the people over at [Cruip](Cruip.com "Beautiful Tailwind CSS templates for your next project") for creating a stunning frontend template and letting the public use it.
+I would like to thank the people over at Cruip.com for creating a stunning frontend template and letting the public use it.